 By mid-July 2021, France was facing an epidemic wave due to the Delta variant.
 To speed up vaccination, President Macron announced on 12 July 2021 the implementation of a domestic “sanitary pass” (le passe sanitaire), which came fully into force on 9 August 2021.
 Presenting as a QR code, a long-term sanitary pass was obtained after full vaccination (two doses, or only one dose in the case of a documented previous Covid-19 infection), and a short-term version could be obtained with a negative Covid-19 test.
 The “sanitary pass” was required in most cultural venues, for both indoor and outdoor dining and in health structures.
-This announcement led to an unprecedented demand for vaccination (Oliu-Barton et al. 2022), which was celebrated internationally XXX [Ref quel article?].
+This announcement led to an unprecedented demand for vaccination (Oliu-Barton et al. 2022), which was considered internationally as a potential model to follow XXX [Ref quel article?].
 Vaccination rates climbed from about 64% of the population over 20 years old by 11 July 2021 (52% of all ages) to 82 on 5 September 2021 (69 of all ages).
 Because it targeted pay-for social activities, however, the “sanitary pass” was feared to have a limited impact on vaccination inequities.
 By mid-December 2021, at the height of the winter Delta wave, and while the Omicron wave was looming, the French Prime Minister announced that the Sanitary Pass would become a Vaccine Pass, i.e. that a negative Covid-19 test would not provide a temporary QR code any longer for adults – making vaccination implicitly mandatory in France.
 The Vaccine Pass came into force on 24 January 2022.

 This study aims to obtain further insights on the socio-economic, political and geographic factor associated with vaccination rates, and to evaluate the effect of the French domestic sanitary pass, by using nation-wide, exhaustive datasets.